 Guidance: The inspector should identify testing activities for which specific acceptance criteria have been established and select those for observation that are best confirmed through direct observation.
 Although direct observation is the preferred method of inspection, data/record review is an acceptable substitute to meet the intention of this inspection procedure.

-This inspection should be coordinated with IP 65001.C “,” IP 65001.D “Operational Testing” and Inspection Manual Chapter (IMC) 2504 Sample size will be on guidance from these references and the targeted ITAAC set.
+This inspection should be coordinated with IP 65001.C “Inspection of the ITAAC-Related Construction Test Program,” IP 65001.D “Inspection of the ITAAC-Related Operational Testing Program,” and any applicable IP’s described in Inspection Manual Chapter (IMC) 2504 such as pre-service testing or pre-operational testing.
+Sample size will be dependent on guidance from these references and the targeted ITAAC set.

 02.04 Qualification Criteria.
 Select a sufficient number of ITAAC-related qualification items to ensure appropriate seismic and environmental qualification criteria have been met.